 - Re-baselining: Throughout the project, they’ll adjust this baseline budget to reflect the progress you’ve made and the funds you have left.

 Poor coordination and unclear communication can lead to unplanned downtime, which can partially or entirely halt your project and drive up costs.
 For example, if you don’t plan which machines you need to perform specific tasks, you might end up in a situation where you can’t progress until you buy or rent equipment.
-Meanwhile, costs continue creeping up as everyone waits for construction to resume.
+Meanwhile, costs continue creeping up as everyone waits for construction phase to resume.

 Construction managers connect all the moving parts of a project to ensure everything gets done on time.
 From figuring out optimal delivery timing to planning work around weather forecasts, construction project managers are necessary for staying on track and within your budget.

 When your equipment malfunctions, your site can shut down for hours or even days.
 In addition to delaying work progress, unexpected downtime drives up operating costs.

 Failure to keep up with regular preventive maintenance is one of the primary causes of unplanned downtime.
 The larger your fleet, the higher your risk of equipment failure.
 Project managers can account for this risk early on by incorporating a daily preventive maintenance routine into the project schedule.

 Scheduling time for employees to receive proper training for the equipment they will be operating is another proactive step project managers can take to prevent unexpected breakdowns.
 When operators thoroughly understand their machinery and operational best practices, they can avoid misusing their machines and reduce unnecessary wear.